Damon42Dev/rest-api-demo/README.md

 ### to see the running docker info
 docker ps

-# Notes
-* Docker image needs to be rebuilt once any change is made.

 ## Portals

 ### portal of running project locally:
 http://localhost:8081
 ### portal of running project in docker container:
 http://localhost:8080

 ### check host machine ip address
 ifconfig | grep inet